AWS S3 configuration

 }

-Required permissions for MIRAX file format
+Required Permissions for MIRAX Files

 You can find this under Permissions > CORS Configuration in the AWS S3 UI: